ralmaas/yoRadio/README.md

 ## GFX
 Copy the file "fonts/glcdfont_EN.c" to directory ".pio/libdeps/yoradio-esp32s3n16r8/Adafruit GFX Library" and rename to glcdfont.c
+\The next section is added in order to handle the display of nordic characters on the ILI9341 display:
 ### .pio/libdeps/yoradio-esp32s3n16r8/Adafruit GFX Library/Adafruit_GFX.h:
 Line 253 (below bool_cp437...) add this:\
   bool _inLongChar;